starfishneuroscience/splot/README.md

  - https://github.com/hacknus/serial-monitor-rust

 ## Changelog:
- - PR #1:
-    - handle sockets, not just serial ports. you can type in a tcp/udp address into "source" and it will connect automatically.
-    - handle ascii messages with numerical fields
-    - add mouseover documentation for dtype_string
-    - in binary, message size should be inferred from dtype_string
-    - make different config options available on UI when parsing different message types
- - PR #2:
+- PR #8:
-    - Restructure as python package to allow easy install.
-Still works with local editable install (`pip install -e <repo path>`).
+    - enable saving data
- - PR #3:
+- PR #6:
-    - Fix some bad bugs in ASCII parsing (would re-read same buffer if no new data were present! wouldnt parse floats correctly!)
-    - UI cleanup: alignment/sizing, make plot colors match system theme.
-    - Add example TCP server for testing ascii parsing.
+    - Pause now respected when connecting/disconnecting
+    - Unique colors for each plot
+    - Allow disabling of certain streams for plotting
+    - Remove margins between plots and x-axes of all plots except bottom one, so that plots can be bigger
+    - Allow plotting of data series as rasters (interpreting values as bit-masks)
  - PR #4:
     - Pause didn't pause processing, just updating the plots.
 Pause now inhibits stream processor, so plot buffers dont update.
     - Show vertical bar for current plot position
     - Color scheme was bad for 'light' system theme.
 Now correctly pulls theme colors and uses them.
     - Add persistent settings when closing and re-opening app via QSettings.
+ - PR #3:
+    - Fix some bad bugs in ASCII parsing (would re-read same buffer if no new data were present! wouldnt parse floats correctly!)
+    - UI cleanup: alignment/sizing, make plot colors match system theme.
+    - Add example TCP server for testing ascii parsing.
+ - PR #2:
+    - Restructure as python package to allow easy install.
+Still works with local editable install (`pip install -e <repo path>`).
-- PR #6:
+ - PR #1:
-    - Pause now respected when connecting/disconnecting
+    - handle sockets, not just serial ports. you can type in a tcp/udp address into "source" and it will connect automatically.
+    - handle ascii messages with numerical fields
-    - Unique colors for each plot
+    - add mouseover documentation for dtype_string
-    - Allow disabling of certain streams for plotting
-    - Remove margins between plots and x-axes of all plots except bottom one, so that plots can be bigger
-    - Allow plotting of data series as rasters (interpreting values as bit-masks)
+    - in binary, message size should be inferred from dtype_string
+    - make different config options available on UI when parsing different message types